alakaganaguathoork/uni-test-task/README.md

     --addons="ingress"
     ```

+3. `vmstack` and `spam2000` applications are in `unknown` state for up to 3-5 min after start - reconcilation happens every 3 min by default.
+Though, they work fine if sync manually.
+I assume its due to networking resources readiness state (not all network-related resources ready) after cluster creation.

-3. `max_scrape_size` was increased in order to overcome too 'noisy' spam2000 app [./charts/vmstack/values.yaml:35](./charts/vmstack/values.yaml#L35)
+4. `max_scrape_size` was increased in order to overcome too 'noisy' spam2000 app [./charts/vmstack/values.yaml:35](./charts/vmstack/values.yaml#L35)

-4. Few lables were dropped from `random_gauge_1` metric to make it less cardinal in job `spam` [./charts/vmstack/values.yaml:36-39](./charts/vmstack/values.yaml#L36-39)
+5. Few lables were dropped from `random_gauge_1` metric to make it less cardinal in job `spam` [./charts/vmstack/values.yaml:36-39](./charts/vmstack/values.yaml#L36-39)

-5. :-1: Didn't manage dashboards imported from Grafana Lab to work - they show no data:
+6. :-1: Didn't manage dashboards imported from Grafana Lab to work - they show no data:

     <table>
         <tr>